Electron Diffraction

 Applications

 Electron diffraction, like X-ray diffraction, is useful in various fields.
-It can be used to study the structures of a wide range of samples, including pharmaceuticals, small organic molecules, metal complexes, inorganic compounds, MOFs (metal-organic frameworks) and even proteins.
+It can be used to study the structures of a wide range of samples, including pharmaceuticals, small organic molecules, metal complexes, inorganic compounds, MOFs (metal-organic frameworks) and even proteins, playing a crucial role in various fields such as material development, new drug design, and nanomaterial structure evaluation.

 Rigaku recommends the following products